modular-magician/terraform-provider-google-beta/website/docs/r/cloudfunctions2_function.html.markdown

 * `name` -
   (Required)
   A user-defined name of the function.
-Function names must be unique globally and match pattern `projects/*/locations/*/functions/*`.
+Must be unique globally.

 - - -